0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 contract.
 If your tokens are already locked to a deposit or withdrawal oracle, you will not be selected to a new oracle until the [epoch](../pbc-fundamentals/dictionary.md#epoch) ends and the [pending period](node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) is over.

 When the deposit or withdrawal limit has been met, three new nodes will be selected.
 The tokens of the three nodes associated with a specific oracle will get pending status for 14 days.
-Your node can at any time serve in one oracle for each 250K tokens associated to [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/associateTokensToContract)  and be reselected to same oracle if you have enough tokens associated.
+Your node can at any time serve in one oracle for each 250K tokens associated to the [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/associateTokensToContract) and it can be reselected to the same oracle if you have enough tokens associated.

 ## How to leave a deposit or withdrawal oracle